mormond/CommercialMarketplaceLab/lab4-vmoffer.md

 As we are only publishing a test and will not put this "live" into the marketplace we will skip these additional checks for the purposes of this lab.

-## Apply any custom configuration and scheduled tasks as required
+## Apply custom configuration and scheduled tasks as required

 To make things more realistic, we will add a web server and a startup task to our VM offer.